openziti/ziti/doc/posts/zitification/ssh/zitifying-ssh.md

     connected.
     cd@clint-linux-vm ~

 Hopefully this post has been helpful and insightful.
-Zitifying an application is _POWERFUL_!!!!
+Zitifying an application is _POWERFUL_!